 I’ve had quite a few agents now and I met both in a “real life” capacity before they represented me.
 I met one many times at various events over a five year period before he represented me.
 That’s right!
 FIVE YEARS.
 Making useful contacts in the agent world means playing the long game.

 ii) Get to know agents’ assistants or junior agents

 Agents’ assistants are more often than not going to become agents themselves, so getting to know agents’ assistants is a great idea.
 Junior agents are one step up and “agents in training”.
 They will start out at a company and create their own slate of writers.
 They will then take with them when they get an agent’s post either within that company, or at another one.
 The reason these people are good to know is because they are looking ACTIVELY for writers.
 Compare this to agents who already have their own writers (ie. why would they be looking, when they have a stable of writers already who are earning them money?).

 Finding agents’ assistants and junior agents is slightly trickier as they don’t get invited to events as often as the actual agents.
 That said, they sometimes accompany them.
 So next time you see someone *with* an agent at an event, why not introduce yourself to them?
 Just don’t be weird or demanding, remember!

 So, let’s say you’ve attracted the interest of an agent, junior agent or agent’s assistant.
 Now what?

-a) Write an EXCELLENT, non-weird letter detailing your recommendations from showbiz types/wins/corporate work/favourable coverage/deal on the table (but be concise, half to three quarters of a page ONLY)
+- Write an EXCELLENT, non-weird cover letter/email.
+Detail your referrals from showbiz types/wins/corporate work/deal on the table (but be concise, half to three quarters of a page ONLY)

 For B2W offers and free stuff first, join my EMAIL LIST